Kamaal Sait

 Kamaal Sait (born in South Africa) is a South African retired footballer.

 Career

 During his playing days, Sait was regarded as one South Africa's best utility players.

 In 2002, he returned to Santos but was red-carded on debut against Black Leopards in the MTN 8.

-In 2004, Sait retired because coaches deemed him to old to play despite being only 32 years old.
+In 2004, Sait retired because coaches deemed him too old to play despite being only 32 years old.